rhizomes-project/rhizomes-etl/README.md

 # Features not yet supported

 - In the near-future we will support only retrieving new records (i.e., records that are not-yet available in the website).
-This will also make the need to de-dupe DPLA records that are also present in Calisphere unnecessary.
+This should also make the need to de-dupe DPLA records that are also present in Calisphere unnecessary.

 # Description of metadata providers

 ## Calisphere

+Calisphere has a fairly well-documented, clean API - our ETL script queries it using a combination of collections and keywords to retrieve relevant records.

 ## DPLA

+While DPLA's API is also fairly well-documented, their metadata arguably errs on the side of supplying too much possibly-unneeded information.
+One issue with DPLA is they ingest metadata from other sources, including Calisphere, which has meant that the resulting duplicate records has been an issue we have had to work around.

 ## ICAA